simonbesnard1/gedidb/doc/user/contributing.rst

 ~~~~~~~~~~~~~~~~~

 Please note that our license terms only allow signed commits.
-A guideline how to sign your work can be found here: https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work
+A guideline on how to sign your work can be found here: https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work

 If you are using the PyCharm IDE, the `Commit changes` dialog has an option called `Sign-off commit` to
 automatically sign your work.